How to bathe a newborn baby: Tips & Safety Advice

 Newborn Hair & Cradle Care

-Not every baby is blessed with a full head of hair at birth, but if your baby was, wash it with a gentle baby shampoo as needed.
-Simply apply a dab of shampoo to her hair, gently massage it in and let it sit for a short while before rinsing it out.
-Wash your baby's hair last so she doesn't have to sit in soapy water.
+Not every baby is blessed with a full head of hair at birth, but if your baby is, wash it with a gentle baby shampoo as needed.
+Simply apply a dab of shampoo to their hair, gently massage it in and let it sit for a short while before rinsing it out.
+Wash your baby's hair last so that they don’t have to sit in soapy water.

 Temperature Of Bathing Water For Babies

 Your baby's skin is more sensitive than yours.
-As a result, bath water that feels comfortable to you will be too hot for her.
+As a result, bath water that may feel comfortable for you might be too hot for them.
 Before you put your baby anywhere near the water, test it with the back of your wrist or your elbow: These areas are more sensitive to heat than your hand.
 The water should feel warm – but not hot!

-Finally, don't be surprised if your baby cries during her first few baths.
-She's just reacting to an unfamiliar sensation.
-Keep the room temperature warm, the bath water comfortable and soothe her by caressing and singing to her.
-She'll soon learn to love bath time.
+Giving your newborn baby a bath is more than just a hygiene routine; it's a moment for bonding and nurturing.
+Finally, don't be surprised if your baby cries during their first few baths.
+They are just reacting to an unfamiliar sensation.
+Keep the room temperature warm, the bath water comfortable and soothe them by caressing and singing to them.
+The baby will soon learn to love bath time.
+By understanding the process and prioritising safety and comfort, you can make this a positive experience for both you and your baby.